Best Pizza Crust Recipe

 Consider using sourdough starter in your pizza dough for a tangy and flavorful twist.
 While yeast is the traditional choice for making pizza crust, sourdough offers a unique taste and texture that can take your homemade pizzas to the next level.

 On the other hand, yeast provides a quicker rise time and a more predictable outcome.
-It’s also easier to maintain compared to maintaining a sourdough starter.
+It’s also easier to maintain than a sourdough starter.

 Ultimately, the choice between yeast or sourdough depends on your preference for taste and texture and how much time you’re willing to invest in making your pizza crust.